 Dr Ross Webb was born in Johannesburg, South Africa.
 When he was young, Ross's family emigrated to New Zealand, settling in Auckland.
-He attended Macleans College and then the University of Auckland Waipapa Taumata Rau, where he undertook a MA in New Zealand history.
+He attended Macleans College and then Waipapa Taumata Rau University of Auckland, where he undertook an MA in New Zealand history.
 His master's thesis, reflecting an interest he had developed in labour and oral history, examined the experience of a group of people who worked in New Zealand's freezing works between 1973 and 1994.

-In 2015, Ross moved to Wellington to join the Waitangi Tribunal Unit.
-Ross initially worked as a researcher/ analyst and eventually a senior researcher/analyst in the Research Services Team.
-During this time, he presented evidence in the Te Paparahi o Te Raki Inquiry on rural rivers, environmental management, and the Resource Management Act 1991, and completed a Tribunal-commissioned research report on inland waterways for the Porirua ki Manawatū inquiry.
+In 2015, Ross moved to Wellington to join the Waitangi Tribunal Unit, where he worked initially as a researcher/analyst and eventually as a senior researcher/analyst in the Research Services Team.
+During this time, he presented evidence in the Te Paparahi o Te Raki Inquiry on rural rivers, environmental management, and the Resource Management Act, and he completed a Tribunal-commissioned research report on inland waterways for the Porirua ki Manawatū inquiry.
 Ross also completed a research report for the Military Veterans Inquiry.